openzipkin/brave/context/rxjava2/README.md

 # brave-context-rxjava2
-`CurrentTraceContextAssemblyTracking` prevents traces from breaking during RxJava operations by scoping them with trace context.
+`CurrentTraceContextAssemblyTracking` prevents traces from breaking during RxJava operations by scoping trace context that existed at assembly time around callbacks or computation of new values.

 The design of this library borrows heavily from https://github.com/akaita/RxJava2Debug and https://github.com/akarnokd/RxJava2Extensions